NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 The first  exercise quickly I did by using a O(n^2) solution, I tried to improve during a while but without success.
 I even used the Hints but I wasn't getting the idea.
 The second exercise I was able to complete with a O(n) solution but it was O(n) in space too..
 The worst solution would be O(n^2) time.
 The solution was O(1) space.
 I read the Hint's but once again I wasn't getting the point.
 The best solution was related to the hints the problem statement was giving , like (you can mutate the array and all number are bigger than one and lower than array length).
 In general today I show some fatigue and unmotivated.
 Tomorrow will be a better day!

+### Day 7: January 9, 2022

+**Today's Progress**:
+Complete two exercises 'overlapping intervals' and 'BST construction'  from AlgoExpert

+**Thoughts:**
+The first exercise completed in a couple of minutes (around 15) but the second I got stuck in the remove method  (the hardest one).
+I was able to complete the method passing majority of the test cases but I was struggling with some edge cases.
+End up looking to their solution nd replicate the code reusing part of mine.
+It was a mediocre day!
+In the question for BSt they ask what is the difference between the solution in recursive and iteratively.
+The solution using recursive consumes more  memory space, O(log (n)).
+But the code makes much more sense and more cleaning in this type of  exercises in my opinion.
 <!--

 ### Day 0: February 30, 2016 (Example 2)